 Here is the inside of the bus and everyone’s “bedrooms”

 Ella’s bedroom!
-Complete with stuffies and her pink pillow (our “kitchen” is at left – storage drawers held snacks, utensils, napkins and other supplies)
+Complete with stuffies and her pink pillow (our “kitchen” is at left – storage drawers held snacks, utensils, napkins and other supplies)bed for child in a bus

 Evan was often found upside-down, whether on his bed or hanging from the bars.